Generic Name: afatinib (a FAT i nib)

 What should I avoid while taking afatinib?

-Avoid exposure to sunlight or tanning beds.
-Afatinib can make you sunburn more easily.
+Afatinib could make you sunburn more easily.
+Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 Afatinib side effects